 6. An explanation of each RAM revenue that changed as compared to the prior accumulation period and the reason for the change;

-4. If hedging costs are allowed in the RAM, either a statement that there have been no new, removal of, modification of, or clarification of a hedging policy of the electric utility, or, if there has been new, removal of, modification of or clarification of a hedging policy of the electric utility, a complete explanation of the change, including monetary impact for the review period and expected impact in future periods will be provided.
+4. If hedging costs are allowed in the RAM, either a statement that there has been no new, removal of, modification of, or clarification of a hedging policy of the electric utility, or, if there has been new, removal of, modification of or clarification of a hedging policy of the electric utility, a complete explanation of the change, including monetary impact for the review period and expected impact in future periods will be provided.

 5. Either a statement that there has been no change in the electric utility’s internal policy for participating in a RTO market, or if there has been a change in the electric utility’s internal policy for participating in a RTO market, a complete explanation of the change, including monetary impact for the review period and expected impact in future periods will be provided.